dkoz/palworld-palbot/README.md

  The official Palbot repo for Palworld Discord Bot.
 Invite the verified [Palbot](https://discord.com/api/oauth2/authorize?client_id=1197954327642378352&permissions=8&scope=bot%20applications.commands).

+ You can find Linux and Windows installation guides on our [wiki](https://github.com/dkoz/palworld-bot/wiki).

 ## Features
 - RCON Protocol: Control your server remotely from discord with the built in rcon commands.
 - Query Protocol: Query your server for information like online status, player count, and online players.
 - Whitelist Protocol: The bot will constantly monitor your server for users not added to the list.
 They will be kicked from the server if not added.
+- Connection Logs: Log players who connect to your server.

 ## Config Example
 ```